 "O COME, LET US SING TO THE LORD, LET US MAKE A JOYFUL NOISE TO THE ROCK OF OUR SALVATION!
 LET US COME INTO HIS PRESENCE WITH THANKSGIVING; LET US MAKE A JOYFUL NOISE TO HIM WITH SONGS OF PRAISE!" - PSALM 95 (RSV)

 Meet the Songsters and Band every Sunday at 10:30am.

-Songster practices are held on Tuesdays at 8:00pm.
+Songster practices are held on Wednesdays at 7:00pm.
 We'd love to see you there!

 No upcoming events.

 As far back as 1899 a Songster Brigade was established at what was then known as Leeds VIII Corps.
 It was under the leadership of a Mrs Timbel, an ex-officer, who suffered so much with rheumatism that sometimes a taxi had to be hired to take her to and from practices; at other times the members of the Brigade would meet for practice at her home.

 The Brigade was slow to develop at first until in 1908, when the Commanding Officer of the day, Captain Rose, re-organised the Brigade.
 It quickly developed into an effective singing group.
 Only then were the members commissioned as Songsters, and Harry Godsell became the first Commissioned Songster Leader.